Policy paper

 Rejection process

-If a household rejects their allocation of settled accommodation after arrival in the UK and entered into an excluded licence, they will be given a minimum of 28 calendar days’ notice to leave transitional accommodation from the issuance of their BRP card or rejection of an allocation of settled accommodation, whichever is later.
+If a household rejects their allocation of settled accommodation after arrival in the UK and entered into an excluded licence, they will be given a minimum of 28 calendar days’ notice to leave transitional accommodation from the issuance of their e-visa, or rejection of an allocation of settled accommodation, whichever is later.

 Reasons for rejection are not routinely considered.
 If a household rejects an allocation of accommodation the decision is taken as final and may not be overturned.

 Households are unlikely to receive an allocation of settled accommodation before arriving in the UK.
-If the same household chooses to make their own accommodation arrangements on arrival in the UK rather than enter into transitional accommodation on arrival into the UK for any reason, this will be viewed as voluntary withdrawal from the one accommodation allocation matching process.
+If the same household chooses to make their own accommodation arrangements on arrival in the UK rather than enter into transitional accommodation on arrival into the UK for any reason, this will be viewed as voluntary withdrawal from the one allocation matching process.
 These households will be ineligible to receive accommodation allocations through the process.

 All households can choose to make their own settled accommodation arrangements, prior to, or on arrival in the UK.
-Households who enter transitional accommodation and go on to successfully find and secure their own settled accommodation will be viewed as voluntarily withdrawing from the one accommodation allocation matching process.
+Households who enter transitional accommodation and go on to successfully find and secure their own settled accommodation will be viewed as voluntarily withdrawing from the one allocation matching process.
 Councils might also provide integration support when a household moves to their area under the Find Your Own Accommodation pathway.
 These households will be ineligible to receive accommodation allocations through this process.

-All households that voluntarily withdraw from the one accommodation allocation process will be given a minimum of 28 calendar days’ notice to leave transitional accommodation from the issuance of their BRP card or rejection of an accommodation allocation, whichever is later.
-The one accommodation allocation matching process will end when the provision of transitional accommodation ends for a household.
+The one allocation matching process will end when the provision of transitional accommodation ends for a household.
 Households who have not been made an allocation of settled accommodation before the provision of transitional accommodation ends will no longer be eligible to receive an allocation of accommodation.
 They will need to make their own accommodation arrangements which may include making a homelessness application.

 Households that do not enter a settled accommodation arrangement under the Communities for Afghans project (either because they have refused an allocation or did not receive one) will be supported in accordance with existing Home Office policy, including ACRS policy guidance, and will not be part of the Communities for Afghans project.